RichardConroy/weblogparser/README.md

 ## Installation

 This is a gemified distribution of a command line utility.

-So the appropriate usage is
+So clone the repository.

-`$ gem install parser # TODO: complete the right URLs`
+Requires ruby 2.7.5 so

+`$ rbenv local 2.7.5`

+then

+`$ bundle install`

+sanity check that the tests pass

+`$ rspec`

+then test out the executable against some of the fixtures:

+`$ exe/parser spec/fixtures/webserver.log`
+`$ exe/parser spec/fixtures/personal.log`

-But you could of course add it to an existing gemfile.
+But you could of course add it to an existing gemfile (untested)

 ```ruby
 gem 'parser' # TODO share out the git link